 You should also be aware that you may have to pay a capital gains tax on any profit you make.
 Depending on your income bracket, you may have to pay nothing or may have to pay as much as 20 percent of your profit to Uncle Sam.
 You may be able to defer this cost by doing a 1031 Exchange.

 Now that you have determined an After Repair Value for the property, the approximate costs associated with renovating the property and how much money you want to make, you can determine the maximum amount you are willing to pay for the property.

 = Ideal Purchase Price

 This is the point where you make your offer and hope it is accepted.
-You have gone through a lot of work to arrive at this number, so don’t be swayed by Realtors telling you if you increase your offer price, the property is yours.
-Every dollar more that you pay for the property is a dollar of potential profit that you are losing.
+You have gone through a lot of work to arrive at this number, so don’t be swayed by realtors telling you if you increase your offer price, the property is yours.
+Every extra dollar that you pay for the property is a dollar of potential profit that you are losing.
 Remember, you're your money on the purchase.

 Key 2: Get Out Quickly

 The goal of flipping real estate is to make a profit and to make this profit as quickly as possible.
 Any good investor knows that the real estate market can turn on a dime.
 Any number of factors can dramatically decrease the value of your property.
 This includes:

 - Increase in Interest Rates: When interest rates are high, people cannot afford to spend as much on a home.
 It decreases their buying power because their monthly mortgage payment will be higher.
 As interest rates rise, home prices will come down to adjust for this decrease in buying power.

 - Change of Season: The home buying season peaks in the summer months when children are off from school.
 Families want to move before the new school year begins.
 If you are not able to have your flip on the market for the early Spring/Summer rush, you can end up costing yourself a lot of money.